 Nasim Najafi Aghdam, the woman who shot and wounded three people in the YouTube headquarters before turning the gun on herself, was an immigrant from Iran, a vegan and an animal rights activist.
 These are not the credentials of a right-wing gun nut, but it's easy to find a liberal with at least one of these characteristics.
 This time the shooting could not be blamed on angry white males or the National Rifle Association.
 No wonder liberals stopped talking about this shooting in a hurry.

-Finally, it should be mentioned that none of the above killers was a member of the NRA.
+Finally, it should be mentioned that none of the above shooters was a member of the National Rifle Association.
 I have written elsewhere that there is more hate on the left end of today's political spectrum than on the right; there's your proof.
 And because most of them were insane as well, in a more sensible, less politically correct society, they would have been confined to some sort of institution.

 So there's how to make the country safer.
 Never mind the guns, just don't let liberal Democrats have them and lock up the crazy folks.
 Maybe lock up the Democrats as well, if they can't control their own extremists.